tehillamo/AutoV-LLM/readme.md

  1. Clone the git repository with `git clone https://github.com/tehillamo/LLM.git`
  2. Run `cd LLM/webserver` to step into the project folder
  3. Run `npm install` to install all dependencies
- 4. Run `node server.js` to start the webserver
+ 4. Run `npm run dev` to start the webserver
  5. Available in browser under `http:://localhost:8000`